-(c) Criteria for creation of a historic district.
+(e) Criteria for creation of a Historic District.

-An area of the City may be considered for designation as a historic district if it:
+An area of the City may be considered for designation as a Historic District if it:

 - (1) Contains properties and an environmental setting which meet one or more of the criteria for designation of a Historic Landmark; or - (2) Constitutes a distinct section of the City that possesses a unique historical, architectural, archeological or cultural significance.